-Garrett Leight California Optical may be relatively young—it was founded just last year—but, as the son of an industry heavyweight, Leight has more than his fair share of experience with great sunglasses and frames.
-We just debuted our first collection from the label on Gilt MAN, so we called out to L.A. to talk inspiration, the brand-building process, and eyewear icons with the man himself.
+Garrett Leight California Optical may be relatively young—it was founded just four years ago—but, as the son of an industry heavyweight, Leight has more than his fair share of experience with great sunglasses and frames.
+We have the goods on Gilt today, so we called out to L.A. to talk inspiration, the brand-building process, and eyewear icons with the man himself.

 JP: Let’s talk about you and your background.
 What was the chronology of launching your own brand?
 How did it come about?

 GL: It started at Oliver Peoples, working with Jon Buscemi [co-founder of Gourmet Shoes] on Moseley Tribes.
 I knew glasses [Garrett’s father Larry is the President and Design Director of Oliver Peoples] but it was about building a brand and a story about a brand.
 Building that DNA was really exciting to me.

 But I wanted to go with a recipe for success, so I asked if I could open the [Oliver Peoples] Malibu store.
 My real intention was to see how that worked.
 I’d also never really worked retail before and I wanted to learn how to be an optician.
 I wanted to deal with customers and see all the equipment I needed for that.

 That’s huge, because if you’re just working in a vacuum, designing or brand building, then you can loose sight of what’s real.
 A brand can only be as successful as its connection to the public.
 There are things that you could think are genius, that don’t relate out there.